urroylang/Bollycode_project/README.md

 ## Project Status
 Project is complete and due on 4/11/25

+## Room for Improvement
+- Broaden my musical scope and make it more intricate and complex
+- Refining the layers of certain notes
+- More research on how to combine multiple tunes together that work well

 ## Acknowledgements
 This project was inspired by the iconic Bollywood movie Dilwale Dulhania Le Jayenge This project was created through the online platform, Tunepad